Faroe Islands and the European Union: EU relations

 As explicitly asserted by both Rome treaties, the Faroe Islands are not part of the European Union.
-This means that free movement of goods, people, capital and services within the EU and other directives do not apply for the Faroe Islands.
-Denmark has the right to unilaterally include the Faroe Islands into EU.
+This means that free movement of goods, people, capital and services within the EU and other directives do not apply to the Faroe Islands.

 A protocol to the treaty of accession of Denmark to the European Communities stipulates that Danish nationals residing in the Faroe Islands are not to be considered as Danish nationals within the meaning of the treaties (unless Faroe Islands joins the EU).
 Hence, Danish people living in the Faroes are not citizens of the European Union (other EU nationals living there remain EU citizens).

 The Faroe Islands are not part of the Schengen Area.
 However, persons travelling between the Faroe Islands and the Schengen Area are not subject to border controls, although there may be identity checks when checking in for flights.

 People needing a visa to enter Denmark will need a separate visa for the Faroe Islands, as for people with residence permits.
 Additionally, citizens of most EU countries require a visa in order to work or live in the Faroe Islands, except for citizens of Finland, Sweden, and Denmark (owing to their membership of the Nordic Council), this privilege is also afforded to citizens of Norway and Iceland.

 Charges for international services such as phone roaming and bank transfers are much higher than inside the EU.

 The relations between EU and Faroe Islands were strained by the 2013 embargo, and remain tense even following the lifting of the embargo.